zweidenker/SnapDump/README.md

 This could be executed on your Pharo image at server start.

-Then report an Exception like:
+Then use #SnapDump>>handleException: to report an Exception in the likes of:

+    [Error signal: 'My first SnapDump snapshot']
+        on: Error
+        do: [ :error |
             Smalltalk
             at: #SnapDump
-        ifPresent: [ :reporter | reporter handleException: (Error signal: 'My first SnapDump snapshot') ].
+            ifPresent: [ :reporter | reporter handleException: error ] ]

 Client side
 -----------